Vowel hiatus: Avoidance

 Many languages disallow or restrict hiatus and avoid it by deleting or assimilating the vowel sound or by adding an extra consonant sound.

 Epenthesis

 A consonant sound may be added between vowels (epenthesis) to prevent hiatus.
 That is most often a semivowel or a glottal, but all kinds of other consonants can be used as well, depending on the language and the quality of the two adjacent vowels.
-For example, some non-rhotic dialects of English often insert //r// to avoid hiatus after non-high word-final or occasionally morpheme-final vowels.
+Epenthesis can be seen for instance with intrusive R in multiple varieties of English, in which an R sound is inserted where there is no written R, in order to avoid vowel hiatus.
+Additionally, some non-rhotic dialects of English often insert a rhotic (//r//) to avoid hiatus after non-high word-final or occasionally morpheme-final vowels, in a process known as linking R.

 Contraction

 In Greek and Latin poetry, hiatus is generally avoided although it occurs in many authors under certain rules, with varying degrees of poetic licence.
-Hiatus may be avoided by elision of a final vowel, occasionally prodelision (elision of initial vowel), synizesis (pronunciation of two vowels as one without a change in spelling), or contractions such as αει->ᾷ.
+Hiatus may be avoided by elision of a final vowel, occasionally prodelision (elision of initial vowel), synizesis (pronunciation of two vowels as one without change in spelling), or contractions such as αει->ᾷ.